 A respirator is a crucial part of an employee’s uniform, depending on their working conditions.
 The purpose of Respirator-Fit Testing is to ensure your employee’s respirator forms an adequate seal with their face to provide the intended level of protection.
 Employees that fail to comply may face fines.

-When does a fit need to be conducted?
+When does a fit test need to be conducted?

-- When starting a position where Personal Protective Equipment (PPE) in needed according to OSHA Respirator Standard CFR 1910.134.
+- When starting a position where Personal Protective Equipment (PPE) is needed according to OSHA Respirator Standard CFR 1910.134.

 - When a different style, model, make, or size of respirator will be used.

 - When changes in face occur, that could affect fit, such as significant weight fluctuation, face surgery, face scarring, or dental work.

 If any personal protective equipment (PPE) is worn that could interfere with the respirator’s seal, employees must bring it to the Fit Test.
 This can include safety glasses, hearing protection, face shields, hard hats, and coveralls.